 Procedures related to cosmetic surgery includes:

 Body contouring – includes liposuction, tummy tuck, and gynecomastia treatment.

 Facial contouring – Cheek enhancement, chin, and rhinoplasty.

-Facial rejuvenation – Eyelid lift, brow lift, face lift, and neck lift.
+Facial rejuvenation – Eyelid lift (eyelid surgery), brow lift, face lift, and neck lift.

 Skin rejuvenation – Botox, filler treatment, and laser resurfacing.

 The Difference Between Plastic Surgery and Cosmetic Surgery